KhronosGroup/glTF-Sample-Viewer/vite_refactor.md

   runtime template compiler, which is legitimately no longer bundled (step 6).
 Vue itself is still attributed via `@vue/runtime-core`/`runtime-dom`/`reactivity`/`shared`, same MIT license and same 3.5.10 version, so no attribution was actually lost.
+- **`public/` must not be ignored wholesale.** Moving the assets under `public/` initially came with a blanket `public` entry in `.gitignore`, which was wrong: only `public/libs/` and `public/assets/images/lut_*.png` are generated (by `sync:renderer-assets`); the other 21 files there are checked-in source.
+Those files stayed tracked, so nothing broke, but a contributor adding a new icon to `public/assets/ui/` would have found git silently ignoring it and the asset 404'ing in production with no obvious cause.
+Narrowed to the two generated paths.
 - Noted-but-not-fixed items from before the migration started (gl-matrix double bundling possibility, preferBuiltins mismatch) don't apply anymore — gl-matrix was already externalized in the renderer and preferBuiltins aligned in earlier cleanup commits (see